 If you’re still stuck for things to do while you’re waiting for the Writing Challenge to start up again (on July 10):

 Look through the lessons here and do the “homework” for some of them.
 I get notifications every time someone posts there, and I’ll be happy to look at what you’ve done.

+Find a Writing Challenge entry that didn’t do as well as you’d hoped, and submit it to the Critique Circle.
 I’ll be checking there every so often, and I know that there are other editors who stop by several times a week.
 We’d love to give you a free critique.

 If you’re new here, or if you haven’t entered the Writing Challenge yet, read through some past winning Writing Challenge entries, to see what does well here.
 Try your hand at writing one or two, to previous prompts.
 Submit them to the Critique Circle, and get some valuable feedback.

 Be patient with me over the next few weeks, please—I’m playing with my granddaughters, or I’m enjoying the fellowship at church camp.
 But I’ll be stopping by, I promise!

 Thanks for being available for ANY question!
 I'm relatively new to FaithWriters and have learned already so much in just a few months.
 I'm grateful for my buddies, the forums writers, and every single reaction I get on my challenge entries.